-Many people need to continue working to support their lifestyle when they move to Panama.
-They may not have a pension or social security check or stash of cash to rely on every month.
-There are more young singles and young families with children moving to Panama and they obviously need to find a way to make money while living in Panama.
+Many people need to continue working to support their lifestyle when they move to Panama.Ā They may not have a pension, a social security check, or a stash of cash to rely on every month.Ā There are more young singles and young families with children moving to Panama, and they need to find a way to make money while living in Panama.

 Either way, there are rules for working in Panama.

 You cannot get a work permit without also getting a Visa.
-But only certain Visa’s include a work permit.
-The Friendly Nations Visa, Business Visa or Professional Visa all include a work permit.
-There are a few other SEM work permit visas which are only available for employees of multinational companies.
-Once you get the Friendly Nations Visa, you can get a 3 year work permit which can be renewed.
-Many of the other Visas have a work permit which must be renewed every couple of years.
-It is really very easy to get a work permit when you get the appropriate Visa.
+But only certain visas include a work permit.
+The Friendly Nations Visa, Business Visa, or Professional Visa all include a work permit.
+There are a few other SEM work permit visas that are only available for employees of multinational companies.
+Once you get the Friendly Nations Visa, you can get a 3-year work permit, which can be renewed.
+Many of the other Visas have a work permit that must be renewed every couple of years.
+It is very easy to obtain a work permit once you have the appropriate Visa.

 Just because you have a work permit, you may not be able to do the kind of job you want or a job that pays enough.
-Some professions are protected for only Panamanians, like a doctor, lawyer, counselor, engineer, accountant, or architect.
-You will need to consult with your immigration attorney to see if your profession is a protected profession.
+Some professions are protected only for Panamanians, such as doctors, lawyers, counselors, engineers, accountants, or architects.
+You will need to consult with your immigration attorney to see if your profession is protected.
 You may be able to offer your services online.
 Consult with your Panamanian immigration attorney for guidance.

 To compound the problem of finding work in Panama, most companies cannot hire more than 10% foreign workers unless they are a registered multinational company.
 And, most jobs in Panama have very low pay compared to North America or Europe.
-Some multinational companies pay the equivalent of North America wages but not all.
+Some multinational companies pay the equivalent of North American wages, but not all.

-You may find that it is easier to start your own company than it is to get a job.
-But even when you start your own company, you will still need a work permit to legally work in your company.
-The solution is to start an ONLINE business that sells outside of Panama, then you do NOT need a work permit.
+You may find that it is easier to start your own company than to get a job.Ā But even when you start your own company, you will still need a work permit to work in your company legally.
+The solution is to start an online business that sells outside of Panama; then you do not need a work permit.

 There are so many opportunities!

 Some expats, and Panamanians, do freelance work.
-They sell their services to the world through websites like upwork.com, freelancer.com or fiverr.com See what jobs people have posted to explore the opportunities.
+They sell their services to the world through websites like Upwork.com, Freelancer.com, or Fiverr.com.
+Explore the jobs people have posted to discover the opportunities.
 If you are a freelancer living in Panama, you do NOT need to get a work permit.

 If you sell products on Amazon, you do not need a work permit in Panama.